alexaymehra/cpu-8-bit/README.md

 # 8-bit CPU

+## Table of Contents

+## Overview
-This repository contains a custom-design 8-bit multi-cycle CPU implemented in Verilog, build from the ground up.
+This repository contains a custom-designed 8-bit multi-cycle CPU implemented in Verilog, built from the ground up.
 The verilog design is written at the Register Transfer Level (RTL) and each instruction executes in 4 clock cycles.

 **Features**
 - Custom Instruction Set Architecture (ISA) implemented on a Von Neumann architecture